Quazards/Capstone-cardgame-project/README.md

 ## Twofolds
-Genre: Roguelike Deckbuilder
+Genre: Card Battler
 <br>
-Twofolds is a Rogulike Deckbuilder game that features double sided cards.
-The player can build their decks by obtaining cards from defeated opponents.
-Choose between the two paths to take, and defeat the boss at the end of the path.
+Twofolds is a Card Battler game that features double sided cards.
+Play cards until you or your opponent's health goes to zero
 <br>
 (This Project is currently under development)